s-praveen-kumar/snowfall-animation/README.md

 - Set as background for any webpage
 - Automatically adapts to different screen sizes
-- Easily customize by editing constants
+- Customize directly from HTML
 - Change speed, color, density